Resident | Physician Scientist

 The Washington University Department of Otolaryngology T32 Physician Scientist Training Program provides a pathway directing medically trained individuals toward a successful research career in academic otolaryngology.

-- At the second level, two residents per year are selected into the 7-year Advanced Physician Scholars Program by a special residency match mechanism.
+Two residents per year are selected into the 7-year Advanced Physician Scholars Program by a special residency match mechanism.
 These residents perform mentored research, in a contiguous two-year period, free of clinical responsibilities.
 In addition, these residents also engage in didactic education and career development seminars.

 The two-year block research period takes place after completion of PGY-2 year.
 It is expected that the research block will provide the individual with a "home laboratory" in which they will continue their investigations with emphasis on increasing their research and career development skills by competing for small grants for additional funding throughout their subsequent years of clinical training.